 It’s important to note that some types of meat, such as roasted or grilled cuts, can experience more significant weight loss during cooking compared to boiled or steamed cuts.
 This is because higher cooking temperatures can cause more moisture to evaporate.

-See also How long do you cook a turkey meatloaf
+See also How long do you cook a ham in the crock-pot

 When following a recipe, it’s essential to pay attention to whether the weight measurement specified is for raw or cooked meat.
 If the recipe does not specify, it is generally safer to assume the weight refers to raw meat.